What is phonics?

 Some graphemes can represent more than one phoneme i.e. ch can make different sounds – chip, school, chef

 At Barkisland we follow the Department for Education's guide on teaching phonics called Letters and Sounds.
 To make the learning of phonics fun we use Jolly Phonics.

 Click on the link below to see the actions we use to teach the children the variety of letter sounds in the English language.

-We have also provided you with an electronic copy of our most recent reading evening for parents.
 We hold a reading evening at the beginning of each academic year to support parents in understanding how we teach children to read starting in Reception.